CopenhagenCityArchives/CorrectOCR/README.md

 Corresponding files in _original_, _gold_, and _corrected_ are named identically.
 The generated files in `training/` have suffixes according to their kind.

 If generated files exist, CorrectOCR will generally avoid doing redundant calculations.
 The `--force` switch overrides this, forcing CorrectOCR to create new files and overwrite the new ones.
 Alternately, one may delete a subset of the generated files to only recreate those.

+The `Workspace` also has a `ResourceManager` (accessible via `.resources`) that handles access to the dictionary, HMM parameter files, etc.

 Commands
 --------